jtakayama/makahiki/install/doc/redhat_readme.txt

 Run the script as specified:
 -------------------------------------------------------------------------------
-% ./install/redhat_installer.py --pip --os redhat --arch x64
+% ./install/redhat_installer.py --pip --arch x64
 -------------------------------------------------------------------------------
 The list of packages that this step will attempt to install with pip are listed in the makahiki/requirements.txt file.